When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

-“The designer drug in the weed… uh, the marijuana we smoked is what was most dangerous.
-Doctor Jenkins said they didn’t know what it was or how to stop it from messing with my blood pressure and heart rate.
+“The designer drug in the… uh, the marijuana we smoked is what was dangerous.
+Doctor Jenkins told me that when they brought me into the hospital they didn’t know what the drug was or how to stop it from messing with my blood pressure and heart rate.
 I was lucky that the drugs they gave me worked.”

 “What did they give you?”
 Greg’s dad asked.